GeospatialPython/pyshp/README.md

 **Adding a LineString shape**

-For LineString shapefiles, each line shape consists of multiple lines.
-Line shapes must be given as a list of lines, even if there is just one line.
-Also, each line must have at least two points.
+For LineString shapefiles, each shape is given as a list of one or more linear features.
+Each of the linear features must have at least two points.

 	>>> w = shapefile.Writer('shapefiles/test/line')